Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 The retrieval cue made the new learning accessible.
 A phrase that allows the client to retrieve the new association when the obsession returns in daily life.

 This is what competent ERP looks like.
 It is not relaxation.
 It is not waiting for anxiety to drop.
 It is not generic exposure-and-response-prevention applied identically to every client.
-It is careful functional analysis followed by calibrated exposures designed to produce specific expectancy violations and build robust inhibitory learning that holds across contexts.
+It is a careful functional analysis followed by calibrated exposures designed to produce specific expectancy violations and build robust inhibitory learning that holds across contexts.

 If you are a client reading this, you may be coming from one of two places.

 Second possibility: you have read about ERP and are trying to determine whether it would work for you.
-What you need to know is that good ERP is not generic.
+What you need to know is that a good ERP is not generic.
 It is built on careful functional analysis of your specific obsession, your specific compulsions (visible and invisible), your specific avoidance, your specific reassurance dynamics, and your specific phenomenology of distress.
 Done well, it works for any OCD subtype because the engine is the same.
-Done badly, it can produce modest improvement without sustained recovery, and you may conclude that ERP does not work for you when in fact you have been receiving ERP that was not actually calibrated to your disorder.
+Done badly, it can produce modest improvement without sustained recovery, and you may conclude that ERP does not work for you when, in fact, you have been receiving ERP that was not actually calibrated to your disorder.

 The treatment principles are: